 Outside of a mandatory period set by the state, individual county Boards have leeway to open One Stop Early Voting for additional time on weekends, and modify some hours as long as said modification does not result in a net loss of total open hours.

 Each county Board of Elections sets their own One Stop Early Voting plan, and submits this plan to the State Board of Elections if the plan is unanimously approved.
-If a county cannot unanimously agree on a plan, which can happen in counties where the Board of Elections sets firm partisan lines in the sand, the State Board of Elections steps in to help figure a plan out.
+If a county cannot unanimously agree on a plan, the State Board of Elections steps in to help figure a plan out.

 The number of early voting sites open during a particular Election is contingent upon volume expected in that Election, jurisdictions applicable, and specific site considerations.
 The decision of which sites to use each election is up to the Board of Elections, a decision which is typically made 3-5 months prior to an election.